 - Approximately 81% of Lewis & Clark students receive some form of financial assistance.

 - Total aid awarded to students in grants/scholarships, campus work opportunities, and student loans exceeds $48,000,000.

 - Individual aid packages range from $1,000 to $57,000.

 - 24% of Lewis & Clark students are eligible for Federal Pell Grants.

 Learn about the services offered by Student Health Services.

-The Office of Multicultural Affairs (OMA) leads Lewis & Clark’s efforts toward building and sustaining a diverse and culturally vibrant campus community.
+The Department of Inclusion and Multicultural Engagement (IME) leads Lewis & Clark’s efforts toward building and sustaining a diverse and culturally vibrant campus community.

 The Career Development Center is the place to go for internships, community service opportunities and career assistance.
 Students can use the Center’s myriad resources throughout their time on campus, as well as after graduation.
 There are also ways parents and families can get involved in a student’s career development.